 Do you know of people who are putting love into action?
 Submit a feature story idea to Janie Beck Kreider.

 The following is an excerpt from Love is a Verb: A one-year spiritual practice resource, written by Leo Hartshorn.
 The resource explores the 2017 convention theme Love is a Verb through the lens of Richard Foster’s six spiritual streams.
 Download the entire booklet from the Mennonite Church USA resource center.
-The contemplative stream Introduction The […]
+The holiness stream Then Jesus […]